learningsimulator/learningsimulator/joss_manuscript/paper.md

-[@Schultheis:2008_2]  (only Rescorla-Wagner with compound stimuli), or only includes models of classical conditioning [@Harris:2010; @learnSim; @Thorwart:2009] (where the latter is not maintained), or where both the mechanism (Q-learning) and environment (maze) are hard-wired [https://www.mladdict.com/q-learning-simulator]
+[@Schultheis:2008_2]  (only Rescorla-Wagner with compound stimuli), or only includes models of classical conditioning [@Harris:2010; @learnSim; @Thorwart:2009] (where the latter is not maintained), or where both the mechanism (Q-learning) and environment (maze) are hard-wired [https://www.mladdict.com/q-learning-simulator].

 The present simulator includes several mechanisms of AL in a common program environment.
-Because of this, it further facilitates direct comparison of the models included and allows the generation of meaningful experiment designs and discrimination tasks.
+Because of this, it further facilitates direct comparison of the mechanisms included and allows the generation of meaningful experiment designs and discrimination tasks.

 The main advantage of our software lies in its flexibility.
 It is designed with \autoref{fig:system-fig}